superfly/docs/flyctl/cmd/flyctl_postgres_create.md

 ## Options

 ~~~
+      --consul-url string          Opt into using an existing consul as the backend store by specifying the target consul url.
+      --detach                     Return immediately instead of monitoring deployment progress
   -h, --help                       help for create
-      --initial-cluster-size string   the size of the initial postgres cluster
+      --initial-cluster-size int   Initial cluster size
+      --machines                   Create postgres cluster on fly machines
-      --name string                   the name of the new app
+  -n, --name string                The name of your Postgres app
-      --organization string           the organization that will own the app
+  -o, --org string                 The organization to operate on
-      --password string               the superuser password. one will be generated for you if you leave this blank
+  -p, --password string            The superuser password.
+The password will be generated for you if you leave this blank
-      --region string                 the region to launch the new app in
+  -r, --region string              The region to operate on
       --snapshot-id string         Creates the volume with the contents of the snapshot
       --vm-size string             the size of the VM
-      --volume-size string            the size in GB for volumes
+      --volume-size int            The volume size in GB
 ~~~

 ## Global Options